 Configuration of Windows Update reboot notifications

-For the Windows Update reboot notification scenario, keep the message short and action-oriented.
+For the Windows Update reboot notifications scenario, keep the message short and action-oriented.
 Users should immediately understand whether they can postpone, whether a restart deadline exists, and which business application might be affected if they ignore the prompt.

 Also check the policy assignment after deployment.
 If the same device receives multiple update rings or conflicting restart settings, the notification can look correct while the underlying restart behavior is still confusing for users and support teams.